 Over the years the competition grew partly due to increased recognition of porridge as a healthy, tasty and affordable food; the hard work of the organisers; but also due to the increased coverage and interest on the Internet, social media and global news coverage of the event; leading to more international competitors competing.
 In 2009 Matthew Cox from Oregon, USA was the first overseas competitor to win the Golden Spurtle and in 2010 Catherine Caldwell from Canada won the speciality porridge making section.
 Overseas competitors have come from many countries including Sweden, Ireland, Canada and the USA.

 The introduction of a celebrity judge is a more recent addition to help promote the event to new audiences and ensure different opinions in the judges tasting room.
 Guest judges have included media personalities and food writers.

 In 2009 to further promote porridge the Golden Spurtle organisers established the international World Porridge Day (WPD) to encourage people to organise local porridge events to raise money for charity.
 Mary’s Meals was selected as the suggested charity, as they raise money to feed children a fortified porridge meal in some of the world’s poorest communities at a cost per year of just £12.20 per child (2014 figure).
 Mary’s Meals now feed over 890,000 hungry children across 16 countries every day with WPD being an important event to promote their work.
 World Porridge Day is on the 10th of October (i.e. 10/10) every year and is now organised by Mary’s Meals.

-The Championships is run by Carrbridge Community Council and Carr-Bridge Ahead with a team of volunteers with the original objective to promote Carrbridge and promote Porridge as a wholesome food.
+The Championships are organised and run by Carrbridge Community & Vicinity volunteers in collaboration with Carr-Bridge Ahead and the community council with the objective to promote Carrbridge and celebrate Porridge as a wholesome food.